stevencurtis/SwiftCoding/UINavigationController/README.md

 ![ButtonSolution](Images/ButtonSolution.png)

-We can then control-click on the button towards the background and choose *Center Horizontally in Safe Area* then repeat the process for *Center Vertically in Safe Area*
+We can then control-click on the button towards the background and choose *Center Horizontally in Safe Area* then repeat the process for *Center Vertically in Safe Area*:
 ![Hor](Images/Hor.png)

 In order to traverse to the next `UIViewController` instance click on the button and press control and drag to the SecondViewController.
-Then we choose **show**
+Then we choose **show**:

 ![Showsegue](Images/Showsegue.png)